miniant-git/REAL/README.md

 ### What are the downsides?

-Since the application reduces audio buffer size, the CPU has less time to sleep until the buffer needs to be refilled, which technically results in increased power usage.
-In addition, small buffer size gives the CPU not much time to refill it and might cause audible cracks and glitches when the CPU is unable to keep up.
+Since the application reduces audio sample buffer size, the buffer runs out faster and needs to be refilled more frequently.
+This increases the odds of audible audio cracks appearing when the CPU is busy and unable to keep up.